 Stimming is healthy, and should be encouraged as long as it does not hurt the person or others.
 Some examples of beneficial stimming include hand flapping, foot tapping, spinning, twisting hair around fingers, and other forms of fidgeting.
 Fidget toys and sensory items are helpful tools for people who stim.
 Some stims are subtle, while others are noticeable and may look “weird” to people who don’t understand.
 Just because a stim looks different or unexpected doesn’t make it harmful.
 But pressuring neurodivergent people to stop stimming for the sake of appearances IS deeply damaging and can lead to psychological distress and self-injurious stims.

 Autistic and other neurodivergent people can experience meltdowns that may cause us to stim in harmful ways, such as head banging, hitting ourselves, or breaking objects.
-Healthy forms of stimming help us avoid these meltdowns and cope with them better when they do happen.
+Healthy forms of stimming such as stim toys help us avoid these meltdowns and cope with them better when they do happen.

 Sensory Overload Triggers and Coping Techniques